“I have a tip that can take 5 strokes off anyone’s golf game. It’s called an eraser!”

 Tic Tac Toe

-You’ll need a friend and some string for this fun putting game at home or at the golf course that will help you improve distance control and feel.
-To play, cut four lengths of string roughly four- to seven-feet in length, and lay them out in a tic-tac-toe grid.
+Is improving your distance control and feel a top priority?
+We have the drill for you!
+You’ll need a friend and some string for this fun putting game.
+To play, cut four lengths of string roughly four to seven feet in length, and lay them out in a tic-tac-toe grid.
 Each player needs three golf balls; ideally player one uses three colored golf balls and player two sticks with three white golf balls (it’s much easier to tell whose is whose that way).
 Flip a coin to see who goes first, then, standing at approximately 5 feet from the grid, take turns trying to putt your ball inside one of the squares.
 The first player to line up three balls in three squares in a row wins.
 If you don’t have access to the practice putting green, don’t worry!
 This putting game can easily be played on a short carpet at home, an excellent rainy day game with the kids.